mfrinsko/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data
 These steps will unzip the data file and read the data in R.  Because the zipped file already exists in the directory, no additional steps were needed to download the file.
+Just to get a sense of the data set that is involved, a snippet is displayed here.

 ```r